KlausSchaefers/figma-contentful-blog/README.md

 # figma-contentful-blog

 This project shows how to use Figma and ContentFul.com to build a blog, using the Luisa Low-Code framework.

+## How does it work

-The Figma design was extended with The Figma-Low-Code plugin to wire certain elements to the content full elements.
+- The blog was designed in Figma and extended with The Figma-Low-Code plugin to wire certain the text elements to the blog data.
+- The design is loaded through the Figma API and rendered by the <luisa> component.
+- The blog entries are loaded from Contentful.com
+- In the Home.vue, the Contentful data is mapped to the viewModel that is passed into the <luisa> component.

 The Home.vue file contains all the code.
+Please note that there is not much front-end code.
+The entire HTML and CSS is created behind he scenes.

 ```vue